 - Select ‘Patient Portal’ as the method of delivery

 - Step 2: Send the completed form and a copy of your photo ID to R-HIMPatientPortalRequest@orlandohealth.com

 Q. How long is the invitation good for?

 A. The invitation is good for 60 days.
 You will receive a weekly reminder during this time.

 Q: What is my Invite Code?

 A: Your invite code is your four-digit year of birth.
-If this does not work, please contact the Patient Portal Call Center at 321.843.7759 know so that we can reset your invite code.
+If this does not work, the Patient Portal Contact Center can reset your invite code.

 Q. Do I need any special equipment to use the portal?

 A. MyOrlandoHealth.com can be accessed from any computer, tablet or mobile device with an Internet connection.
 MyOrlandoHealth.com is supported by most web browsers and mobile devices.
 There is a free “FollowMyHealth” app that can be downloaded from the app store for your smart phone.

 Q. After I set up my account, when and how do I log in?